-You literally have 2 seconds to get a website to load without the visitor considering bouncing off to somewhere else.
+According to several studies, you have about 2 seconds to get a website to load without a visitor considering leaving your site.
 Mobile users are more likely to give you a 6-10 second grace period before they head somewhere else.

 Website Load Time Affects More Than Visitors

 Slow website loading time not only impacts the viewing experience, but your website speed is a metric monitored as part of your ranking in search engines like Google.

 Slow website loading time can be caused by several factors including the host server’s response time and the visitor’s internet or mobile connection speed.
 These are often beyond your immediate control.
 But there is one element of your site that you can definitely control to help speed up your website’s load time, and that's images.
 Google is actually looking to see if you’ve chosen the right types of files for use on the web so that your site will load as fast as possible.

 Related Read: Website Optimization is More than Just Content